guilhem/devops-training/content/implementation/SRE.md

 ## Leverage tooling and automation

-- SREs have a charter to automate menial tasks (called "toil") away
+- SREs have a charter to automate manial tasks (called "toil") away

 ---